Pwn-Solo/pwn-solo.github.io/_posts/2026-05-20-QuickHealVuln.md

 FltCreateCommunicationPort(..., MaxConnections: 4096);
 ```

 A NULL DACL grants full access to everyone.
 Any process can connect to this port.
-The only intended barrier was the ggc trust check — which we already bypassed.
+The only intended barrier was the ggc trust check which we already bypassed.

 ### Privileged Operations Exposed

-Once connected, the port's `MessageNotifyCallback` handler exposes kernel-level file system operations directly to user-mode:
+Once connected, the port's `MessageNotifyCallback` handler exposes kernel level file system operations directly to user mode:

 | Command | Operation | Kernel API |
 |---|---|---|